SFH-Foundation/sfhfoundation/docs/reflections/spectrum/nature-desire-harmony.md

 ---
-title: Journey 1 - Nature, Desire, Harmony
+title: Nature, Desire, Harmony
 description: Short sufi indications for living in harmony with the forces of nature and your own desire.
 image: assets/images/09.jpg
 ---

-# Journey 1 - Nature, Desire, Harmony
+# Nature, Desire, Harmony

 It is human nature to share and care for others during ease as well as difficulty.
 We emanate from and are sustained by One.